MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -CalendarRepairLogSubjectLoggingEnabled
-!!!
-Exchange Server 2010

-The CalendarRepairLogSubjectLoggingEnabled parameter specifies that the subject of the repaired calendar item is logged in the calendar repair log.
-The default value is $true.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The CalendarRepairLogSubjectLoggingEnabled parameter specifies whether to include the subject of repaired calendar items in the calendar repair log on the Mailbox server.
 Valid input for this parameter is $true or $false.
 The default value is $true.

 ```yaml
 Type: $true | $false